luccas-specht/SangueNovo-TCC-IFSul/README.md

   - [Yup](https://www.npmjs.com/package/yup) - Schema validation

 ## More informations
-Please, for more information, feel free to contact me.
+Please, for more informations, feel free to contact me.

 You can send me an [Email](mailto:luccasspecht70@gmail.com).
 Or connect with me on my [LinkedIn](https://www.linkedin.com/in/luccas-specht/).